 - The Club must monitor the integration of the G4G participants and ensure all those who want to continue to play Ladies Gaelic Football are registered and looked after.

 The next steps:

-The County Development Officer, following consultation with the Provincial Development Officer will contact all applicants via e-mail to announce the successful clubs before February 22nd.
+The County Development Officer, following consultation with the Provincial Development Officer and National Development Team will contact all applicants via e-mail to announce the successful clubs.

 All clubs must promote the G4G programme in their local area.